stellajo99/sit737-2025-prac10p/README.md

 # SIT737 10.1p - Advanced Calculator Microservice Dockerized and Deployed

-A cloud-native calculator microservice built using Node.js, Express, and MongoDB, deployable to Kubernetes with built-in observability.
+A cloud-native calculator microservice built using Node.js, Express, and MongoDB, deployable to Kubernetes.

 ---